MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/create-function.md

 |DocString|String|A description of the function for UI purposes.

 > [!NOTE]
-> * If function already exists:
+> * If the function already exists:
->    * If `ifnotexists` flag is specified, the command is ignored (no change applied).
+>    * If the`ifnotexists` flag is specified, the command is ignored (no change applied).
->    * If `ifnotexists` flag is NOT specified, an error is returned.
+>    * If the `ifnotexists` flag is NOT specified, an error is returned.
 >    * For altering an existing function, see [`.alter function`](alter-function.md)
 > * Requires [database user permission](../management/access-control/role-based-authorization.md).
 > * Not all data types are supported in `let` statements.
 Supported types are: boolean, string, long, datetime, timespan, double, and dynamic.
-> * Use 'skipvalidation' to skip semantic validation of the function.
+> * Use `skipvalidation` to skip semantic validation of the function.
 This is useful when functions are created in an incorrect order and F1 that uses F2 is created earlier.

 **Examples**